BA (Hons) PgCSSR PgCLT(HE) MSc FHEA

 Sue is a graduate of the University of Greenwich and the University of Bristol.

-Sue became a chartered member of the Chartered Institute of Library and Information Professionals in 2005 and became a Fellow of the Higher Education Academy in 2010.
+Sue became a chartered member of the Chartered Institute of Library and Information Professionals in 2005, revalidated her chartership in 2017; and became a CILIP mentor in the same year.
+Sue became a Fellow of the Higher Education Academy in 2010.

 Sue won an Excellence in Learning and Teaching Award at department and university level in 2010 in the category Excellence and Innovation in Student Learning Support for work conducted with academic Richard Owen to embed information literacy skills into the undergraduate curriculum.

-Sue was delighted to be nominated for a USWSU Student Choice Award in 2016, category: Support Staff of the Year (Non-Academic).
+Sue was delighted to be nominated for a USWSU Student Choice Award in 2016 and 2017; category: Support Staff of the Year (Non-Academic).
 The Student Choice Awards allow students to nominate USW staff and students who have made a real difference to their learning and development.

 • To act as key library liaison link with academic staff, students and researchers in the School of Law, Accounting and Finance at Treforest Campus, Cardiff Campus, City Campus Newport and Docklands Academy London